apac-ml-tfc/textract-demo/source/ocr/preprocessing/README.md

 2. [**Train**](#3.-Train-the-Model) a Rekognition Custom Labels solution
 3. [**Deploy**](#4.-Deploy-and-Integrate) the model: connecting it to the demo solution stack

+For a largely automated guide to this process via the AWS SDKs, see the [Automated Setup.ipynb](Automated%20Setup.ipynb) notebook in this folder.
+Otherwise, you can follow along with the instructions below:

 ### 1. Fetch the Data

 **Locate your training data bucket:**